-The Oberthur ID-One Cosmo V7 cryptographic module includes a combination of software and hardware protections in order to protect the card against damages potentially caused by a discontinued power (or RF for contactless) supply during an operation.
+The Oberthur ID-One Cosmo V7 cryptographic module includes a combination of software and hardware protections in order to protect the card against damages potentially caused by a discontinued power supply during an operation.
 Roll back mechanisms restore the card memory to a safe previous stable state during the next power-on sequence.